 When massive destruction creates a situation in which there is no housing available to rent, rental assistance is not a useful form of assistance.
-In this situation, housing units to meet short-term housing needs for people who "lack available housing resources"117 and would be "unable to make use of" rental assistance.118 Therefore, after a catastrophic disaster, advocates should begin assessing the availability of intact rental
+In this situation, FEMA is authorized to provide mobile homes, travel trailers, or other manufactured housing units to meet short-term housing needs for people who "lack available housing resources" and would be "unable to make use of" rental assistance.
+Therefore, after a catastrophic disaster, advocates should begin assessing the availability of intact rental